cortega26/highest_volatility/README.md

 fetchers share this behavior, with ``tests/test_price_fetcher.py`` verifying the intraday cache replay alongside the existing daily interval regression.

+### Batch Price Downloads

+The synchronous ``download_price_history`` helper downloads tickers in chunks of 40 symbols.
+Each chunk is submitted to a thread pool so multiple batches can be in-flight when ``max_workers`` is greater than one.
+A failed chunk will fall back to sequential single-ticker retries inside its worker without blocking other threads.
+Tune ``max_workers`` based on available CPU capacity and the latency of your network connection; values between 4 and 8 work well for most desktop environments.
+Introduce a short ``chunk_sleep`` (for example, ``0.5`` seconds) after each batch if the upstream API begins throttling requests.

 Client utilities such as ``cache.store`` will hydrate missing local cache files from this API when the ``HV_API_BASE_URL`` environment variable is set.